 - Popular Texts & Intertexts: Studying a variety of popular texts across the media including literary, cinematic, televisual and graphic, you'll encounter genres including detective, romance, horror, fantasy, children’s literature, chick lit/lad lit, fan fiction and online communities.

 - Global Current Affairs: You will engage with current debates in international and multimedia journalism, while being introduced to major global developments and their impact on news reporting.

 Please note that option units require minimum numbers in order to run and may only be available on a semester by semester basis.
 They may also change from year to year.

-Choose either a 4 week or optional 40 week (or a minimum of 30-weeks for 2017 entry) placement, giving you the chance to gain experience and make contacts for the future.
+Choose either a 4 week or optional 30 week (minimum) placement, giving you the chance to gain experience and make contacts for the future.

 - Dissertation: You'll undertake original and independent research to produce a 10,000-word dissertation on a topic or problem of your choice, using a communication, humanities or social science approach.

 - Creative Dissertation: An original piece of writing such as a set of short stories; a script for tv or screen; an extract from a novel, supported by a rationale and critical evaluation.